What is Dividend Yield?

 The dividend yield formula is used to determine the cash flows attributed to an investor from owning stocks or shares in a company.
 Therefore, the ratio shows the percentage of dividends for every dollar of stock.

-A high or low yield depends on the industry and the business life cycle of the company.
+A high or low yield depends on factors such as the industry and the business life cycle of the company.
 For example, it may be in the best interest of a fast-growing company to not pay any dividends.
-The money would be better used by reinvesting into the company to grow the business.
+The money might be better used by reinvesting into the company to grow the business.